nippur72/PolymerTS/README.md

 # Writing elements only with code <a name="imperatively"></a>

-**Eperimental feature**: It's also possible to create elements using TypeScript code only, without having any external .html.
+It's also possible to create elements using TypeScript code only, without having any external .html.
 That can be useful if you want to keep template and logic in the same TypeScript file.